-503 6.4 Neutron Wall Simulations
+502 6.4 Neutron Wall Simulations

 In Ref.
-[16], a simulation of the Neutron Wall was also performed.
-The reason for this was that, in its first implementation, NEDA will be coupled to the Neutron Wall and because of the existing $^{506}$ $^{58}$ Ni + $^{56}$ Fe in-beam data taken with the Neutron Wall that is used to validate the event generator and simulations performed for NEDA to get the performances of the array when a realistic fusion-evaporation reaction is considered.
+[16] a series of Neutron Wall simulations were also performed, motivated by the first implementation of NEDA at GANIL, in which NEDA will be coupled to the Neutron Wall as already discussed in section 6.3.
+A set of the existing ${}^{58}$ Ni + ${}^{56}$ Fe in-beam data, taken with the Neutron Wall, was used to validate the event generator.
+Simulations were performed for NEDA to get the evaluated performances of the array when a realistic fusion-evaporation reaction is considered.

-The summary of the results of the Neutron Wall simulations were that a very good agreement between experiment and simulations concerning neutron energy and angular distributions was obtained if the material between the target and the Neutron Wall detectors (mainly beam pipe and beam dump) were included in the simulations and if the center-mass-energy of the neutrons in LILITA\N97 were increased by 800 keV.
-The reason for the necessary increase of the neutron energies is not fully understood.
+The summary of the results of the Neutron Wall simulations showed that the simulations are in a very good agreement with the experiment concerning neutron energy and angular distributions.
+The best agreement was obtained when the material between the target and the Neutron Wall detectors (mainly beam pipe and beam dump) were included in the simulations and the center-of-mass-energy of the neutrons in LILITA\N97 were increased by 800 keV.
+The reason for the necessity of increasing the neutron energies is not fully understood.
 See Ref.
 [16] for further details.

-515 6.5 Neutron Efficiencies and Crosstalk Reduction
+514 6.5 Neutron Efficiencies and Crosstalk Reduction